The science and astronomy behind the shortest day of the year

 Since the Earth is tilted on its axis, the arc the Sun moves through during the day will rise and fall across the year as the Earth’s pole points either towards or away from the Sun.

-The actual moment of the solstice in 2022 will occur at 9.48pm GMT in the UK, but most people concentrate on the whole solstice day, which has been recognised by holidays and festivals in many cultures all over the world.
+The actual moment of the solstice in 2023 will occur at 3:27am GMT in the UK, but most people concentrate on the whole solstice day, which has been recognised by holidays and festivals in many cultures around the world.

 After the shortest day, the days start getting longer and the nights shorter.
 At the spring and autumnal equinoxes the day and night hours are around the same length, each lasting around 12 hours.
 The number of daylight hours peaks at summer solstice.